Amazon SEO: The COMPLETE Guide [INFOGRAPHIC]

 At the end of the URL are the keywords!

-For people to buy your products, they need to click through to your listing.
+For people to buy your products, they need to click through to your listings on Amazon.

 The number of people that see your listing vs. the number of people that actually click through is your CTR, click through rate.